 When it comes to negotiating your salary, understanding the company's situation and your market value, will help to ensure a successful negotiation.
-The key to negotiating your salary is in gathering as much information as possible before salary talks begin.

 Here's what you should consider before entering into salary negotiations with your potential new employer.